idrsolutions/buildvu-ruby-client/README.md

 # returns a URL where you can view the converted output in your web browser
 puts buildvu.convert('/path/to/input/file')

+# alternatively, you can specify a URL as input instead of uploading a file
+puts buildvu.convert('http://link.to/file.pdf', input_type: BuildVu::DOWNLOAD)

 # you can optionally specify a directory to download the converted output to
 buildvu.convert('/path/to/input/file', output_file_path: '/path/to/output/dir')

-# alternatively, you can specify a URL as input instead of uploading a file
+# you can specify a URL that you want to be updated when the conversion finishes
-puts buildvu.convert('http://link.to/file.pdf', input_type: BuildVu::DOWNLOAD)
+buildvu.convert('/path/to/input/file', callback_url: 'http://listener.url')
 ```

 See `example_usage.rb` for examples.